onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 179:04
 you've heard of Elizabeth Taylor
 179:06
-she was really well-known tape script
+she was really well-known tapescript
 179:12
 ten point nine one do you ever play
 179:17